mysterious-coding/base_entranced/README.md

 Mapmakers can set the new `siegeTeamSwitch` key in `worldspawn`, which forces the server to execute `/g_siegeTeamSwitch` to a desired number.
 If this key is not set, it will default to 1 (JK3 default).

-Mapmakers can set the new `mapversion` key in `worldspawn`, which lets everyone know in the serverinfo what version of the map is currently in use on the server.
+Mapmakers can set the new `mapversion` key in `worldspawn`, which can be used in conjunction with custom base_entranced code to alter certain things for each map version (for example, if you move the map in a new update, you can automatically adjust anti-spam or any other custom features present in the mod that depend on coordinates).
+If you don't know what this means, ignore it.

 Mapmakers can add some new extra flags to .scl siege class files for additional control over siege classes:
 * `ammoblaster <#>`